Canadian Reformed Theological Seminary

 The Canadian Reformed Theological Seminary is a Reformed seminary in Hamilton, Ontario.
 It is the federational seminary of the Canadian Reformed Churches.

 History

-Synod Orangeville (1968) made the decision to establish a Theological College of the Canadian Reformed Churches on Wednesday, November 20, 1968, and to appoint three full-time professors and two lecturers.
+Synod Orangeville (1968) decided to establish a Theological College of the Canadian Reformed Churches on Wednesday, November 20, 1968, and to appoint three full-time professors and two lecturers.
 The College was officially opened in September 1969 in Hamilton, Ontario.
 The Ontario legislature granted degree-granting authority to the Seminary under the Canadian Reformed Theological College Act, 1981.
-Since 1984, the Faculty is made up of four full-time professors.
 The seminary moved to a new location on the Hamilton escarpment in 1985.
 In 2010, the operating name was changed to the Canadian Reformed Theological Seminary.